Predictors of successful tubal reversal

 If you had had a sterilisation procedure performed by laparoscopic clips, rings or bipolar diathermy over 99% of sterilisations performed by these methods are reversible

 Length of remaining Fallopian Tube

 The length of normal fallopian tube following a tubal reversal is an important predictor of pregnancy.
 It is influenced by the type of sterilisation procedure (as above) and the position of the tubal blockage.

 If you have a history of serious gynaecological problems such as fallopian tube infection, endometriosis or damage to her ovaries this may reduce pregnancy rates following tubal ligation reversal.

 High powered operating microscopes, delicate microsurgical instruments and stitches that are so fine it is almost impossible to see them with the naked eye are used to re-establish patency of each fallopian tube and reverse tubal ligation with the greatest accuracy.
 Precise surgical methods and very accurate suture placement maximise the chance of restoring fertility.

 With over 2000 tubal reversal operations undertaken in more than 25 years I have performed more tubal reversals than any other reproductive microsurgeon currently practising in Australia.

 It is only by continually performing large numbers of tubal reversal operations that is it possible to obtain consistently high success rates, reassuring you of being the wisest choice of microsurgeon to undertake your tubal reversal.

 The results from tubal reversal operations are exceptional.
-For the average man undergoing tubal reversal in my care, surgery is successful in leading to the return of sperm 90% to 95% of the time.
+For the average woman undergoing tubal reversal in my care, surgery is successful in leading to open fallopian tubes greater than 95% of the time.